nelsonfigueroa/nelson.cloud/content/posts/2023-04-15-how-to-install-older-versions-of-homebrew-packages.md

 {{< figure src="/how-to-install-older-versions-of-homebrew-packages/terraform.webp" alt="Terraform Homebrew formula" >}}

-Next, click the "History" link on the upper right above the code.
+Next, click the "History" link on the upper right above the code, or just click on this link https://github.com/Homebrew/homebrew-core/commits/master/Formula/t/terraform.rb.
 In the next page, scroll down until you see the "terraform: update 1.3.6 bottle" link.
+Note that you may need to click on "Browse History" at the bottom of this page before continuing your search.

 {{< figure src="/how-to-install-older-versions-of-homebrew-packages/1.3.6.webp" alt="Commit history for the terraform formula" >}}